redwoodjs/redwood/docs/docs/authentication.md

 While information about the user is technically available at this point, it's still pretty raw.
 You can map it into a real user object via the `getCurrentUser` function.
 Both these functions are passed to the `createGraphQLHandler` function.
-The setup auth command stubs all this out for you in `api/src/lib/auth`:

 `getCurrentUser`'s return is made globally available in the api's context via `context.currentUser` for convenience.